Sytchie/cqca/README.md

     		1Z	1X
     	1Z	1X
     1Z	1X
     Is the last cell entangled with all already entangled cells?
-False
+True